ExpoSEJS/ExpoSE/README.md

 ### ExpoSE Browser Support

-There is limited support for symbolic execution of webpages through a custom, Electron based, web browser.
+There is limited support for symbolic execution of webpages through a custom Electron based web browser.
 To execute ExpoSE on a website you use the same arguments as the CLI.
 Note: This also requires python3 and a modern version of mitmproxy to function correctly.

 ```sh
 $ expoSE "https://google.com"